adept/hhgth/README.md

-# hhgth
+# Hitchhikers Guide to Haskell

-Hitchhikers Guide to Haskell
+Code repo for the ["Hitchhikers Guide to Haskell"](https://wiki.haskell.org/Hitchhikers_guide_to_Haskell) Haskell wiki page.